diptadas/diptadas.github.io/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++

+Studying M.Sc. in Computer Science at Baylor University and working as a Research Assistant at Cloud Innovation Lab.

 Completed B.Sc. in Computer Science and Engineering from Chittagong University of Engineering and Technology.
 Worked as a Software Engineer at AppsCode Inc. focusing on cloud technologies and container orchestration techniques.